 - If indoor meal times are paired with recess or outdoor time, consider having half the group eat while the other half has recess to assist with physical distancing.

-- Eating should be completed quickly and then face masks placed back on
+- Eating should be completed quickly and then face masks placed back on (when required)

 - Hand hygiene must be practiced before and after eating.